What does it take to make your products and packaging say, “Pick me! Pick me!”?

 Use bright colors to draw attention to packaging or special features and benefits of your product to stand out from your competitors.
 If you use a premium ingredient or only specialty imported ingredients, let consumers know with your label art.

 Make a specific feature or ingredient stand out, by adding a bold, colorful sticker or label to packaging.
 However, don’t overdo it.
 Too many colors and too much text on a label can leave consumers overwhelmed.

 3. Display key information

 Customers want to know what’s in your products.
-So make sure the required FDA information, ingredients, and other features are always displayed clearly on your labels.
-Any product warnings and known ingredient interactions should also be included.
+Display the required FDA information, ingredients and other important items in clear legible print.
+Include any product warnings and known ingredient interactions.
 Also, call attention to important items customers are looking for such as whether your product is organic, gluten-free or 100% guaranteed.

-When you hold your product in your hand, it’s easy to rotate it and view from all angles.
+Hold your product in your hand and rotate it.
+Is it easy to view from all angles?
 How about if it’s sitting on a shelf, stacked on a table or stuffed in a bin?
-You have to give your product packaging every opportunity to be seen from any angle with strategically placed, easy-to-read labels.
-Add round labels to lids and bottoms of jars when possible, and try long rectangle labels to wraparound bottles and boxes.
+Give your product packaging every opportunity to be seen from any angle with strategically placed, easy-to-read labels.
+For example, add round labels to lids and bottoms of jars when possible, and try long rectangle labels to wrap around bottles and boxes.

-5. Let the quality show, inside and out
+5. Let the quality show inside & out

 Reflect the quality of your product in the packaging.
-When you use premium, top-shelf materials, your customers can tell a lot about your product and the care you put into it.
-For instance, luxurious metallic inks provide an upscale look for high-end products.
-While clear film labels provide a no-label look that lets your product do all the talking.
+Use premium, top-shelf materials and your customers can tell a lot about your product and the care you put into it.
+Try luxurious metallic inks to provide an upscale look for high-end products.
+Or use clear film labels provide a no-label look that lets your product do all the talking.